MSeveri96/MANULS/README.md

 ## Questions?

-If something is unclear or for any kind of question you are encouraged to write to the maintainer of this repository (marco.severi6@unibo.it) or to post in the [Discussion] section.
+If something is unclear or for any kind of question you are encouraged to write to the maintainer of this repository (marco.severi6@unibo.it) or to post in the [Discussions section](https://github.com/MSeveri96/PALLAS/discussions).
 Every comment, question or suggestion is more than welcome!

 If you spot a bug in the code (thanks!) you can post in the [Issues section](https://github.com/MSeveri96/PALLAS/issues) or write to the maintainer.